argonne-lcf/CompPerfWorkshop/03_containers/ThetaGPU/README.md

 export https_proxy=http://proxy.tmi.alcf.anl.gov:3128
 ```

-Now we can build our container using `--fakeroot` where <def_filename>.def is the definition file we have written in our example above and <image_name>.sif is the user defined image file
+Now we can build our container using `--fakeroot` where <def_filename>.def is the definition file we have defined in our example above and <image_name>.sif is the user defined image file name
 ```bash
 username@thetagpu16: singularity build --fakeroot <image_name>.sif <def_filename>.def
 ```